cozy/cozy-stack/docs/settings.md

 ### POST /settings/passphrase (form)

 The user can send its new hashed passphrase (base64 encoded) to finish the onboarding.
+The registration token can only be used once.

+The `key` is the encryption key for bitwarden, encrypted with the master key.
+The `public_key` and `private_key` are the key pair for sharing data with a bitwarden organization, and they are optional.

 #### Request